 Family Support provides an array of supportive services to the person with developmental disabilities and his or her family when the person remains within the family home thereby preventing or delaying the need for more costly and less effective out of home placements.
 Family Support includes information and referral, financial assistance, and respite care.
-More than 1742 families and their children were eligible for assistance in this program.
-(Not including those under the age of three in the Early Intervention Program.)
-Operating under the direction of Imagine! with the oversight and advice of a local "Family Support Council" composed of family members and staff, the program is extremely responsive to family needs.
-While officially a "State" purchased support, Imagine! has over the years requested and received County funding to expand this program to serve far more families than would have otherwise received assistance from the State funded program alone.
+In fiscal year 2017, 1616 families and their children were eligible for assistance in this program not including those under the age of three in the Early Intervention Program).
+Operating under the direction of Imagine! with the oversight and advice of a local Family Support Council composed of family members and staff, the program is extremely responsive to family needs.
+While officially a State purchased support, Imagine! has over the years requested and received County funding to expand this program to serve far more families than would have otherwise received assistance from the State funded program alone.
 We currently receive funding from the State for 71 families.
 Using County funds we limit our support to each family who makes a request.
-Family Support Services provided grants to 248 families in their role as primary caregivers for a family member with a developmental disability living in the family's home last year.
-Table 11 illustrates the services supported by type and percentages.
+Family Support Services provided grants to 321 families in their role as primary caregivers for a family member with a developmental disability living in the family's home last year.
+The table below illustrates the services supported by type and percentages.